Spring, is coming! And, this is one of my family’s favorite recipes for springtime celebrations.

 Be sure to have a look at these plant-based soup recipes:

 - Moroccan Stew with Kale

 The pesto takes a little extra work.
-Put all of the pesto ingredients, no oil needed, are put into a food processor and processed with a little water to get to the consistency you like.
+Put all of the pesto ingredients, no oil needed, are put into a food processor and process with a little water to get to the consistency you like.

-A couple of asparagus tops, the pesto and a sprinkling of pine nuts are a beautiful garnish for the top of the soup.
+A couple of asparagus tops, the pesto, and a sprinkling of pine nuts are a beautiful garnish for the top of the soup.
 Enjoy with some crusty bread for a complete meal.

 I’d love to hear your feedback in the comments below for this Asparagus, Pea, Zucchini Soup!
 If you have a photo, post it on my Instagram page, tag me using the hashtag #plantbasedcooking in your caption, and I won’t miss it!

 This recipe is Certified Plantricious because it meets the following guidelines.

 The Trusted Seal for